apache/cassandra/doc/source/operating/topo_changes.rst

 In order to replace a dead node, start cassandra with the JVM startup flag ``-Dcassandra.replace_address_first_boot=<dead_node_ip>``.
-Once this property is enabled the node starts in a hibernate state, during which all the other nodes will see this node to be down.
+Once this property is enabled the node starts in a hibernate state, during which all the other nodes will see this node to be DOWN (DN), however this node will see itself as UP (UN).
+Accurate replacement state can be found in ``nodetool netstats``.

 The replacing node will now start to bootstrap the data from the rest of the nodes in the cluster.
-The main difference between normal bootstrapping of a new node is that this new node will not accept any writes during this phase.
+A replacing node will only receive writes during the bootstrapping phase if it has a different ip address to the node that is being replaced.
+(See CASSANDRA-8523 and CASSANDRA-12344)

-Once the bootstrapping is complete the node will be marked "UP", we rely on the hinted handoff's for making this node consistent (since we don't accept writes since the start of the bootstrap).
+Once the bootstrapping is complete the node will be marked "UP".

 ..
-Note:: If the replacement process takes longer than ``max_hint_window_in_ms`` you **MUST** run repair to make the replaced node consistent again, since it missed ongoing writes during bootstrapping.
+Note:: If any of the following cases apply, you **MUST** run repair to make the replaced node consistent again, since
+    it missed ongoing writes during/prior to bootstrapping.
+The *replacement* timeframe refers to the period from when the node initially dies to when a new node completes the replacement process.

+    1. The node is down for longer than ``max_hint_window_in_ms`` before being replaced.
+    2. You are replacing using the same IP address as the dead node **and** replacement takes longer than ``max_hint_window_in_ms``.

 Monitoring progress
 ^^^^^^^^^^^^^^^^^^^